 It comes in a variety of different options, so no matter your needs, there is likely a Surface for you.

 - Can run a variety of desktop software

-- Incredibly portable and can last over 13 hours
+- Incredibly portable and can last up to 15.5 hours

 - Some have reported problems with the charger

 If you’re familiar with the Apple line of products, the iPad Pro makes a great option for video editing.